 About the Forecast

-The forecast was developed with the assistance of a land use simulation modelling system that was estimated and calibrated specifically for the MRCOG region.
-Inputs include existing population, employment, and land use inventories, local planning documents (including sector plans, area plans, master plans, etc.), local zoning regulation (including allowable uses and densities), local development review cases, historical building permits, vacancy rates, and developer and planner interviews.
+The DASZ level forecast is developed with the assistance of a land use simulation modelling system (UrbanSim) that is estimated and calibrated specifically for the MRCOG region.
+Inputs include existing population (census and ESRI), employment (Quarterly Census of Employment and Wages and InfoGroup), land use inventories, recent building permits, development review cases, local plans (including sector plans, area plans, master plans, etc.), local zoning regulation (including allowable uses and densities), vacancy rates, development costs, building square footage, undevelopable lands, and information collected through developer and planner interviews.